-Parameter Entity/Actor Specification Image Quality control: Visual inspection Image Analysis workstation Shall be able to display each image in a manner such that all image slices in the transaxial, sagittal, and coronal views may be examined visually.
-Spatial mapping: Image fusion (co- registration) Image Analysis workstation Shall be able to automatically and accurately spatially align the PET image with the subject's MRI scan in cases where this approach is implemented.
-Spatial mapping: Coregistration between visits Image Analysis workstation Shall be able to automatically and accurately spatially align multiple PET visits to one another when this approach is implemented.
-Spatial Mapping: warp to template Image Analysis workstation Shall be able to automatically and accurately spatially map the subject's scan and template to each other when this approach is implemented.
-Target and reference region definition Image Analysis workstation Shall provide either the means for defining target and reference region of interest boundaries to be applied to the subject scan, or for importing pre-defined region of interest boundaries (or masks) that may have been generated using other software (such as generated through segmentation of subject's MRI or pre-defined based upon an image template and atlas).
+Parameter Entity/Actor Specification ļ Image Quality control: Visual inspection Image Analysis workstation Shall be able to display each image in a manner such that all image slices in the transaxial, sagittal, and coronal views may be examined visually. • Spatial mapping: Image fusion (co- registration) Image Analysis workstation Shall be able to automatically and accurately spatially align the PET image with the subject's MRI scan in cases where this approach is implemented. • Spatial mapping: Co- registration between visits Image Analysis workstation Shall be able to automatically and accurately spatially align multiple PET visits to one another when this approach is implemented. • Spatial Mapping: warp to template Image Analysis workstation Shall be able to automatically and accurately spatially map the subject's scan and template to each other when this approach is implemented. • Target and reference Image Analysis workstation Shall provide either the means for defining target and reference region of interest boundaries to be applied to]